nehasawant99/TRY-HACKME-WRITEUPS/Byte-Lotus-Resort-OSINT/README.md

 The profile contained three posts.

-Each post contained a fragment of a Base64 encoded string.
+Each post contained a fragment of a Base64-encoded string.

 Part 1